-- 1. The field is divided into tiles that are 12cm by 12cm in dimension.
+1. The field is divided into tiles of 12cm by 12cm in dimension.
 The tiles are not physical structures but rather a concept of how the field is generated.
-For areas 2 and 3, quarter-tiles are considered where each tile is subdivided into four 6cm by 6cm squares. - 2.
-Walls will have a thickness of 1cm and a height of 6cm. - 3.
-Pathways for the robot are intended to be of the width of the tile and may open into foyers wider than the pathways. - Area 1: Walls are placed on the edges of each tile. - $\circ\,$ Area 2: Walls can be placed on the edges of each quarter-tile. - Area 3: Walls can be placed on the edges of each quarter tile.
-A 90-degree corner can be rounded into a quarter circle.
+For areas 2 and 3, quarter-tiles are considered, where each tile is subdivided into four 6cm by 6cm squares.

+- 2. The walls will have a thickness of 1cm and a height of 6cm. - 3.
+Pathways for the robot are intended to be of the width of the tile and may open into foyers more expansive than the pathways. - Area 1: Walls are placed on the edges of each tile. - Area 2: Walls can be placed on the edges of each quarter tile. - Area 3: Walls can be placed on the edges of each quarter tile.
+Organizers can round a 90-degree corner into a quarter circle.